shkherad/rails-activerecord-many-to-many/README.md

 Test your work by associating a person with two companies from the `rails console`.
 Inspect the results in `rails db`.

+Now Create a model and migration for `skills` using the first line of `data/skills.csv` for the attribute names.
+Join it to `people` through a table called `endorsment`, like endorsments on Linkedin

 ## Best Practice